scalameta/metals/docs/editors/sublime.md

 ## Tweaking Sublime Text for a better productivity

-This paragraph contains a few tips & trick that can improve your daily productivity with metals.
+This paragraph contains a few tips & trick that can improve your daily productivity with Metals.

 ### LSP client tweaks

-Default settings of the LSP client are insufficient to enable the full power of metals.
+Default settings of the LSP client are insufficient to enable the full power of Metals.
 The first step is a fixing problem with insufficient information in the code completion popup.
 To fix it, open "Preferences > Preferences: LSP Settings" and add the following setting: